 Black Sea Basin Cross –border Cooperation Program

-CBC projects implemented with participation of Armenian beneficiaries in 2007-2013
+Projects implemented during the 2007–2013 period with the participation of Armenian beneficiaries

 1. Introduction of innovative waste management practices in selected cities of Georgia, Moldova and Armenia